The Last Supper

 How Christian holidays came to be, how they were celebrated in the past or what they may become in the future is not the issue.
 The fact that our Lord was born, crucified and rose from the dead is the heart of the gospel.

-Why wouldn’t Christians want to be reminded of the events associated with Holy Week?
+Why wouldn’t Christians want to be reminded of the biblical events associated with what has commonly been referred to as Holy Week for 2,000 plus years?
 A genuine love for the Lord and His substitutionary sacrifice on our behalf should be more than enough reason to commemorate the events in our Lord’s final week of earthly ministry.

 1) La Cène légale (The Last Supper).
-By James Tissot, [Public domain]/via Brooklyn Museum/Enhancement, MKM Portfolios
+(Image used for illustrative purposes) (Photo credit: By James Tissot/[Public domain]/via Brooklyn Museum/Enhancement, MKM Portfolios)

 2) La Céne.
 Judas met la main dans le plat (The Last Supper: Judas Dipping his Hand in the Dish).
-By James Tissot, [Public domain] via, Brooklyn Museum/Enhancement, MKM Portfolios
+(Image used for illustrative purposes) (Photo credit: By James Tissot/[Public domain]/Brooklyn Museum/Enhancement, MKM Portfolios)

 Copyright © 2016 Charles E. McCracken, commentary only.
 Repost/Reprint with permission.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.